Filed under:

 Mrs. Park calls Mrs. Kim.
 Rights belong to the respective distributors and producers.

 The Kim family were already troubled and just collecting their breaths after encountering the plot-twist-characters.
 Now they had to flee immediately from the Park’s house, and in total silence.
-It is raining heavily outside.
+It’s raining heavily outside.
 They nearly got caught in the process, but all of their luck chose to be spent here.
 If they had got caught, it would have been a disaster.

 As they run outside in the heavy rain, all soaked down and wretched, and come down the stairs, Ki-woo, the son of the Kim family, says smilingly, “I have been wondering what Min would do in this situation.”
 Then the sister, who was asking her father about the plan they should now follow, replies irritatingly and angrily, that Min wouldn't be in this situation.